The 12 Best Book Podcasts

 The LRB Podcast

 The London Review of Books is a literary institution.
-In circulation since 1979, the publication has also launched a bookshop in the trendy neighbourhood of Bloomsbury that plays host to many high-profile literary readings.
-If you consider yourself to be “well-read,” you’ve likely picked up an LRB at least once.
+In circulation since 1979, the publication has also launched a bookshop in the trendy neighborhood of Bloomsbury that plays host to many high-profile literary readings.
+If you consider yourself to be “well-read,” whatever that means, you’ve likely picked up an LRB at least once.
 Their podcast could have been pretentious.
 It could have been dry.
 But through careful curation and the right hosts, the show has become almost canonical in the book podcast genre.
 Hosts Thomas Jones and Malin Hay discuss all manner of subjects, from current affairs to Agatha Christie.
-One of the reasons that The LRB Podcast is compelling is that is examines the world from a literary perspective, rather than analyzing books from an outsider’s vantage.
+One of the reasons that The LRB Podcast is compelling is that it examines the world from a literary perspective, rather than analyzing books from an outsider’s vantage.
 It will appeal to those who still distinguish between the “private” and “public” spheres — or if you have an opinion on George Orwell that has very little to do with whether you enjoyed 1984.

 Overdue